grntco/100daysofcode/README.md

 Day 95: Continued the Intermediate HTML and CSS course from The Odin Project.
 Worked on a JS script to validate the passwords on my sign up form.
 Also added regex patterns in the HTML to match a correct format.

 Day 96: Continued the Intermediate HTML and CSS course from The Odin Project.
 Finished my sign up form project, completing the JS script for password validation.

+Day 97: Continued the Intermediate HTML and CSS course from The Odin Project.
+Completed the first two lessons on CSS Grid—Intro to Grid and Creating a Grid.